Applied Computer Science - dual (Bachelor)

 At the university:

-With German educational certificates: 15 April to 30 September; with foreign educational certificates: 1 March to 30 September
+With German educational certificates: 15 April to 30 September

-At the practical placement partner:
+At the practice partner:

 Ideally prepared for a career in the IT business